 NOW, THEREFORE, IT IS HEREBY DETERMINED AND ORDERED that the Board of Supervisors approves of the extension of term of Poet Laureate Aileen Cassinetto to December 31, 2021.

-- Speak Poetry Holiday Reading for residents of skilled nursing facilities in the county
+Eat, Drink & Speak Poetry in San Mateo County!
+Holiday reading for residents of skilled nursing facilities featuring local poets.

-- Noon Year’s Eve Virtual Gathering at the Daly City Senior Center
+Noon Year’s Eve Virtual Gathering organized by the Daly City Senior Center.

 NOVEMBER 2020: Transgender Day of Remembrance

 NOVEMBER 2020: Re-EnVISIONing Our Future Together

 SEPTEMBER & OCTOBER 2020: Peninsula Virtual Bookfest

 Message from San Mateo County Supervisor Carole Groom & Local Librarians:

 The Peninsula Virtual Bookfest brings together a diverse community of writers and book lovers, in a series of vital and inspiring readings and conversations during the months of September and October.